subugoe/typo3-pazpar2/README.markdown

 ## Bibliographic data export
-To create proper downloads these are created in a slightly involved way by sending the pazpar2 metadata back to server where the script Resources/Public/convert-pazpar2-record.php is run.
+To create proper downloads these are created in a slightly involved way by sending the pazpar2 metadata back to server where the script Resources/Public/pz2-client/converter/convert-pazpar2-record.php is run.

-Conversions done by that script use the stylesheets in Resources/Private/XSL.
+Conversions done by that script use the stylesheets in Resources/Public/pz2-client/converter.
 The conversion quality achieved by those scripts is somewhat limited on a syntactic level due to the inadequacies (RIS is defined to be [non-Unicode](http://www.refman.com/support/risformat_fields_02.asp) but we, like many others, send UTF-8 to accomodate non-Latin references as well) or complexities (getting BibTeX escaping right is a major effort [and occasionally undesirable as some mathematical sites includ TeX code which benefits from not being escaped] so the lazy compromise is to send UTF-8 as well).

-Support for additional formats can be added to the extension by adding a stylesheet to the Resources/Private/XSL folder, registering it for a format name in the Array the beginning of Resources/Public/convert-pazpar2-record.php and adding the display strings for that format to Resources/Public/pz2-client.js as well as to Resources/Private/Language/locallang.xml
+Support for additional formats can be added to the extension by adding an XSL file to the Resources/Public/pz2-client/converter folder, registering it for a format name in the Array the beginning of Resources/Public/pz2-client/converter/convert-pazpar2-record.php and adding the display strings for that format to Resources/Public/pz2-client/pz2-client.js as well as to Resources/Private/Language/locallang.xml

 ## Acknowledgements ##